 Air conditioners, like other HVAC units, tend to remain a part of a household for long periods of time.
 Over their lifespan, general wear and tear from daily usage is a common problem that homeowners face.
-Ideally, the owner should maintain their HVAC units through regular maintenance [link “Taking Care of Your Air Conditioner, June 22, 2020” blog here].
+Ideally, the owner should maintain their HVAC units through regular maintenance to avoid costly air conditioner repairs.

 However, sometimes your home’s air conditioning units are already experiencing some damage or breakdown, and the signs are starting to show.
 There are common and distinct signs that you should watch for that give clues about the health of your air conditioner.
 Here are five of these signs that are your signal to call for professional help.

 Air conditioning units are designed to run without significant noise.
 There is always a soft sound from the motor when the unit starts and shuts off, but other sounds are a sign of a problem.
 If your A/C unit is grinding, squealing, or making other abrasive or loud metallic crashing noises, it’s time to pay attention.
 There could be a broken part inside the machine or other critical damage.
 A delay in responding to this cry for help could worsen the problem, making it more difficult and more expensive to fix.
 A quick call for professional help may save you from having to completely replace the unit.

 Another significant marker of a problem with your air conditioner is a strong smell.
 Your A/C unit should not be producing any noticeable odor.
 If it is, this could be a sign that there is burned wiring insulation within the system that needs to be replaced.
 Another worrying smell is a strong, musty odor, which indicates that there is mold or other microbial growth inside the air conditioning unit.
 This problem is usually caused by inadequate maintenance and cleaning.
 This should be addressed by professionals as quickly as possible, as it is a significant health risk to you and your family.